gunk/gunk/README.md

 * `out` - overrides the output path of `protoc`.
 If not defined, output will be the same directory as the location of the `.gunk` files.

+* `plugin_version` - specify version, currently working only for protoc-gen-go, as other plugins are bundled with protoc.
+This will clone and go build protoc-gen-go in gunk cache folder.

+* `json_tag_postproc` - uses `json` tags defined in gunk file also for go-generated file

 All other `name[=value]` pairs specified within the `generate` section will be passed as plugin parameters to `protoc` and the `protoc-gen-<type>` generators.